 The Excel AVEDEV function calculates the average deviation of a supplied set of values.

 where the arguments, number1, [number2], etc, are one or more numeric values (or arrays of numeric values) that you want to find the average deviation of.

-If you are using a current version of Excel (Excel 2007 or a later version of Excel, you can enter up to 255 number arguments to the function.
+If you are using a current version of Excel (Excel 2007 or a later), you can enter up to 255 number arguments to the function.
 However, in Excel 2003, the Avedev function can only accept up to 30 number arguments.

 Note that the Avedev function ignores logical values and text values (including text representations of numbers) if these are supplied as part of an array.
 However, the function does count text representations of numbers and logical values that are supplied directly to the function as individual number arguments.

 The average deviation of the three years' sales figures is calculated in cell H3 of the spreadsheet.
 The formula for this, as shown in the formula bar, is:

-As shown in cell H3, the average deviation for the 3 years of sales figures is 2,027.78
+As shown in cell H3, the average deviation for the 3 years of sales figures is calculated to be 2,027.78.